What Is Accrual Accounting?

 If this all sounds a little hard to keep track of, you're not wrong.
 The IRS's guide to accrual and cash accounting can help you understand the basics, but working with an accountant to file your business taxes is the best way to minimize confusion about income tax payments.

 Does accounting software use accrual accounting?

 Here's another reason to try accrual-basis accounting: most accounting software defaults to accrual-basis rather than cash-basis accounting.

 However, while software providers like QuickBooks and Xero automatically generate accrual-basis journal entries and reports, you can choose to generate cash-basis reports instead.
 Patriot Software also lets you toggle between the two types of accounting.
 So if you're committed to cash-basis for now, accounting software won't leave you out in the cold.

 In general, accountants prefer the accrual basis too—but not always.
-For instance, while most of our favorite outsourced accounting services offer both the accrual and cash methods, some, like Merritt Bookkeeping, notably offer cash basis only.
+For instance, while most of our favorite outsourced accounting services offer both the accrual and cash methods, some offer cash basis only.

 Accrual-basis accounting is a secure, accurate way to log business transactions and keep tabs on income and expenses.
 Of course, if your business makes under $5 million a year or you're an individual freelancer with a handful of small yearly projects, cash-basis could work for you.
 Otherwise, we say stick with accrual.